-1) Manage all trauma ward patients on the service under the direction of the Junior Resident/PAs/Chief Resident/Attending Surgeons.

-- 2) Attend daily ward rounds with the team. - 3) Attend all Trauma Surgery Clinics (see Outpatient Clinic for details). - 4) Attend and participate in the weekly trauma case conferences (see Weekly Schedule for details). - 5) Scrub in on all operative cases as patient care allows. - 6) Read assigned materials as distributed and as directed. - 7) Respond to all Trauma activations and act as the recorder with other duties as assigned. - 8) Participation and observation of all procedures.
+- 1. Manage assigned trauma ward patients on the service under the direction of the Junior Resident/APPs/Chief Resident/Attending Surgeons. - 2.
+Attend daily ward rounds with the team. - 3.
+Attend all Trauma Surgery Clinics (see Outpatient Clinic for details). - 4.
+Attend and participate in the weekly trauma educational conferences (see Weekly Schedule for details). - 5.
+Scrub in on all operative cases as patient care allows. - 6.
+Read assigned materials as distributed and as directed. - 7.
+Respond to all Trauma activations and act as the recorder with other duties as assigned. - 8.
+Participation and observation of all procedures.

 Amount and type: Daily rounds by attendings.
-All activities under supervision of residents.
+All activities under supervision of residents and APP's.

 Didactic content: Morning rounds.
 Reading and background material provided.
-Attend Thursday morning service conference and weekly teaching sessions.
-Student is expected to make one didactic presentation of 15-20 minutes.
+Attend weekly educational conference, and Department of Surgery Grand Rounds and Morbidity and Mortality Conference.
+Student is expected to make one didactic presentation of 15-20 minutes at weekly educational conference.